Cross-border Antifascism 1933-1945

 Rien has written this account of August Levin (born 25.
 May 1895 in Loitz) and Eugen Schwebinghaus (born 4.
 January 1906 in Ronsdorf, executed 24.
 August 1944 in the Bruchsal prison) who were two of many participating in the cross-border antifascism during the years of 1933-1945

-August Levin is one of many crossing borders in the struggle against fascism
+Many Germans crossed borders in the struggle against fascism

 When Hitler seized power in 1933, many Germans went into exile.
 Often they were smuggled across the German border into neighboring countries without identification papers.